ohiowebpro/ohiowebpro/README.md

 - 👋 Hi, I’m Eric.
-Currently working with Roots Sage, JavaScript, Tailwind, and Blade in a WordPress development process.
+Currently working with Roots Sage, JavaScript, Tailwind, and Blade in DDEV local environment, building WordPress for clients.